-Kinneloa Irrigation District (KID) is pleased to provide you with this Annual Consumer Confidence Report (CCR), which contains information about the quality of drinking water that is delivered to you.
-This report meets the California requirements for reporting water quality information to customers of public water systems and address the questions! > |
+Kinneloa Irrigation District (KID) is pleased to provide you with this Consumer Confidence Report (CCR), which contains information about the quality of drinking water that is delivered to you.
+This report meets the California requirements for reporting water quality information to customers of public water systems and addresses frequently asked questions!
+In general, the sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.